Dining Hall Policies

 15.7 Removal of Food and Equipment

 No food or equipment may be removed from the dining halls.
 Violators are subject to a fine.
 At the retail locations, all food must be paid for before being consumed

 15.8 Items Prohibited From Dining Halls

 Backpacks and other satchels are not allowed in the dining halls for the safety of patrons and staff.
-Bottles, mugs and other containers are prohibited.
+Only approved beverage containers are allowed.
+All other bottles, mugs and containers are prohibited.
 The University of New Hampshire is not responsible for lost or stolen items.

 - Student Code of Conduct and Conduct Process

 - Dining Hall Policies